 Nachos are given a morning spin when served with a waffled hashbrown base and topped with veggies, bacon and fresh herbs.

 - 5 tablespoons melted butter, divided

-- 3 slices bacon, cooked and chopped into bite-size pieces
+- 3 pieces bacon, cooked and chopped

 - 1 jalapeno, seeded and sliced

 - 1 1/2 cups shredded cheese of your choice

 - 1/4 cup fresh cilantro, chopped

 - Serve with salsa (optional)